riconaranjo/COMP-2404/README.md

 - ifstream:
   - `>>` / `get` / `getline`

 # 5.3 | C++11
+The C++ standard approved in 2011 bring many important changes and improvement.
+- core of the language was changed
+- C++ standard library was changed

+Most of these changes are outside the scope of this course.

 ## New Language Features

+**Type inference:** declaring `auto` variable allows for compiler to infer data type.

+**Range-based `for` loop:** basically a `foreach` loop.

+**Null pointer constant:** `nullptr` keyword replaces the use of `NULL` or zero.

 ## New Library Features

+**Override functions:** used if derived classes override base class functions.

+**Final virtual functions:**
+- if base class function should never be overwritten
+  - anywhere down the class hierarchy

+**Move semantics:**
+- since c++ often created copies of objects
+  - with copy constructor / copy-assignment operator
+- now objects can be **moved** instead of **copied**
+  - used only if one copy of the object is need
+  - and old copy of object is no longer needed
+- requires `rvalue` references
+  - _`rvalue` is a value that can **only** be used on the right hand side of an expression_
+  - the reference is declared using `&&` symbol
+    - and is used as a parameter to:
+      - _move constructor_
+      - _move-assignment operator_

+**Smart pointers:** pointers that manage their own memory.
+- keeps track of how many references to each object
+- when no smart pointers reference an object
+  - object is destroyed / memory deallocated
+- `shared_ptr` instead of primitive pointer
+- `make_shared` allocates memory for the object